samlogan/expo-redux-reactotron/README.md

 # expo-redux-reactotron

-Add `"postinstall": "rndebugger-open --expo"` to the scripts section within package.json and run `npm run postinstall`
+Add `"postinstall": "rndebugger-open --expo"` to the scripts section within package.json and run `sh install.sh` from the project's root directory